Create age groups

 Level 5 with three age groups:

-Each age group gets its own rankings, awards, and optional subdivisions.
+Each age group is its own competition with its own rankings and awards.

-Make sure age groups **don't overlap**.
-A gymnast should qualify for exactly one age group.
+Make sure age groups do not overlap.
+A gymnast should fall into exactly one window.
 Use your governing body's age cutoff conventions to set the boundaries.

 * [Assign subdivisions to sessions](/competitions/assign-subdivisions-to-sessions.md)